pushys/recoil-tools/README.md

 }
 ```

-You can also use only list state's `data` property:
+You can also use only state's `data` property:

 ```typescript jsx
 import { useRecoilListData } from 'recoil-tools';